simonh24/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

         return f

 This will loop through until floor f is found from 0, so the runtime complexity will be O(n).

+Minimized would be a binary search.
+This would have a runtime complexity of O(log n)